Bhagalpur–Danapur Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13401 Bhagalpur Junction - Danapur Intercity Express covers the distance of 231 km in 7 hours 05 mins (33 km/hr) & in 6 hours 10 mins as the 13402 Danapur - Bhagalpur Junction Intercity Express (38 km/hr).
+The 13401 Bhagalpur Junction - Danapur Intercity Express covers the distance of 231 km in 7 hours 05 mins (33 km/h) and in 6 hours 10 mins as the 13402 Danapur - Bhagalpur Junction Intercity Express (38 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 13401 / 02 Bhagalpur - Danapur Intercity Express runs from Bhagalpur Junction via Jamalpur Junction, Kiul Junction to Danapur.